Behavior Therapy Vs. Psychoanalysis: What's The Difference?

 Behavior therapy was later established as a treatment method when the work of psychologists such as Aaron Beck and Albert Ellis resulted in cognitive behavioral therapy (CBT).
 CBT is based on the theory that people’s thoughts determine both their emotions and their behaviors.
 Therefore, when therapists help people change their thoughts, they can help them change their lives.

-Significance of behavior therapy
+Significance of behavioral therapy

 Behavior therapy is based on the belief that we are influenced by and learn from our environment.
 Hence, behavioral therapists help clients change unhealthy behaviors by focusing on observable actions, rather than on what is happening in the mind.
 Essentially, behavior therapy focuses on making concrete changes in the present rather than on garnering insight into the past.